Nevenall/sufficient-reason/System/Magick.md

 #### Other Meta-effects

-  Use a pattern sphere like life to tether a feat to someone so it will follow them around.
+  Use a pattern sphere to tether a feat to a pattern.

+  > For example: Use Life to tie an effect to a person so it will follow them around.

-  Using Time to create a delayed effect feat.
+  Use Time to create a feat with delayed effect.

-  Using Mind to give your feat judgement about who or what to affect.
+  Use Mind to give your feat judgement about who or what to affect.

 ## (draft section) Casting Time